andreaferretti/patty/README.md

 Notice that the macro also generates three convenient constructors (`Circle` ,`Rectangle` and `UnitCircle`), and in fact the names in the enum are `CircleE`, `RectangleE` and `UnitCircleE` to avoid a name conflict.
 Also, a proper definition of equality based on the actual contents of the record is generated.

-A couple of limitations fo the `adt` macro:
+A couple of limitations fo the `variant` macro:

 * field names must be unique across branches (that is, different variants cannot have two fields with the same name).
 This is actually a limitation of Nim.
 * the shortcut that groups field names by type does not seem to work, that is, in the above example one could not write `Rectangle(w, h: float)`.